Jake At the Hochelaga Show 2002, It was their 100th Anniversary show.

 The very first thing to understand is that the male and female dogs are judged entirely separately until the very last class, the "general specials," or Best of Breed competition.

-There are "five classes" in each sex: Junior Puppy, Senior Puppy, Canadian-bred, Bred-by-Exhibitor, and Open.
+There are "six classes" in each sex: Baby puppy, Junior Puppy, Senior Puppy, Canadian-bred, Bred-by-Exhibitor, and Open.
 They are judged in this order.
 The catalogue, however, lists them by class, so if you can, buy a catalogue to help you keep track.

-Junior Puppy class : Is for dogs aged between 6 months (the youngest you may show a dog in Canada) to 9 months.
+Junior Puppy class : Is for dogs aged between 6 months (the youngest you may show a dog in Canada) to 9 months for champion points

 Senior Puppy : Is for pups aged 9 to 12 months.
 If you are at a Siberian Specialty, there may be an additional class for 12 to 18 month olds, especially in the Puppy Sweepstakes All-breed shows are not permitted to hold this class, but specialties can and do, mostly so that worthy youngsters are not required to compete against mature dogs.